Rangers are on duty during the following times:

-Ranger Services operate 7 days a week with the exception of Christmas Day, Boxing Day, Good Friday and Easter Monday.
+NOT AVAILABLE: Christmas Day, Boxing Day, Good Friday and Easter Monday

-Rangers are on duty during the following times, outside of the below hours calls are recorded by an after-hours provider and forwarded for action the next working day.
+Calls are received by an after-hours provider who record all contact information.
+The on duty Ranger will return the call based on the information given to the after-hours providers.
+All calls received outside of the specified hours are recorded by an after-hours provider and forwarded for action the next working day.

 Found a Native Animal or Snake?